This post may contain affiliate links. Please read our disclosure policy.

 FAQs

-Extra virgin olive oil is made with cold-pressed olives, unlike regular olive oil, which is made with a blend of more highly processed and cold-pressed oils.
+Stick with extra virgin olive oil, which is made with cold-pressed olives, unlike regular olive oil, which is made with a blend of more highly processed and cold-pressed oils.

 Gluten Free Olive Oil Cake Recipe